PawelDefee/AstroZaur-linux-port/README.md

 Sourced contents of the Linux port
 ----------------------------------

-Note: other libraries (such as libxml, ncurses, libreadline-dev, libx11-dev, libxi-dev etc) may be needed to compile this software.
+Note: other libraries (such as libxml2-dev, ncurses, libreadline-dev, libx11-dev, libxi-dev etc) may be needed to compile this software.
 This repository only includes those packages that needed explicit patching or specific versions for a functional port for Linux.

 * The original [AstroZaur] [1] application deployed for Sharp Zaurus PDA: